8. The DSWD is Working Non-Stop

 We know how some guys just love their cars, spending money on their rides’ mechanical and visual performance.
 So seeing this driver turn his setup into a Yolanda-relief-mobile represents a sacrifice of sorts.

 A boy known only as “Benjie” was hanging out near a donation drop-off center in Butuan City, Agusan Del Norte, Mindanao.
 Benjie, who normally begs for money in the area, gave 2 pesos to the center.

 1. Soldier and Boy Save Each Other

 Air Force Lieutenant Colonel Fermin Carangan was swept away from his men by a storm surge from Tacloban and found himself floating on a piece of wood.
 Eventually he encountered 7-year-old Miguel clinging on to a felled coconut tree.
-The soldier and boy united before they "floated [to] the middle of nowhere."
+The soldier and boy united before they “floated the middle of nowhere.”

 After suffering through strong waves and swirling winds that treated the couple like mere playthings, Carangan realized that he encountered Miguel for a reason.
 The solider declared his companion “too young to die”, and thus resolved to never give up.
 His determination was rewarded when he sighted and swam the shoreline of Basey (on the other side of the San Juanico straight).

 Got any more inspiring Typhoon Yolanda / Haiyan stories to share?
 Let us know in the Comments Section below, or email firstname.lastname@example.org